therealsphinx/support.balsamiq.com/content/desktop/classroom.md

 Your school probably already has a means for students to share files with each other, and with you for grading.

 Some schools use Dropbox, some others use Microsoft OneDrive or Google Drive, or others.
+We [generally work well](/desktop/clouddrive/) with these tools.

 Balsamiq 3 for Desktop project files are no different: each BMPR file contains everything that's necessary to work on and review a Balsamiq project.